oren/defer-image-and-js-loading/readme.md

-# Defer Image Loading
+# Defer Image and JS Loading

-This project demonstrates how to defer loading images for speeding up a website.
+This project demonstrates how to defer loading images and Javascript for speeding up a website.
 It's based on this blog post: http://ponyfoo.com/articles/critical-path-performance-optimization

 ![image-showing-defered-images](critical.png)